jobrunr/private-maven-repo-setup/jfrog/README.md

 # Proxy JobRunr Pro private releases with JFrog Artifactory

 > Disclaimer: Our main focus is showing how to setup a proxy of the JobRunr Pro private releases.
 Although we show how to start a JFrog server, it's own only because this serves our purpose.
-It's the end-user's task to make sure they follow the best practices of JFrog.
+It's the end-user's task to make sure the configuration follows their internal security policy and the best practices from JFrog.

 ## Starting a local JFrog Artifactory server